Low Dose Immunotherapy (LDI):

 Tell customers more about you.
 Add a few words and a stunning pic to grab their attention and get them to click.

 This space is ideal for writing a detailed description of your business and the types of services that you provide.
 Talk about your team and your areas of expertise.

-The theory in using LDI for autoimmune diseases, chronic fatigue or pain conditions, and many other inflammatory disorders, is that these conditions and their symptoms are initially triggered by something that is not “you”; but it results in your own immune system causing tissue inflammation and potential damage in some way.
-If we can find the right trigger and restore TOLERANCE, we can stop the disease process.
+The possible theory in using LDI for autoimmune diseases, chronic fatigue or pain conditions, and many other inflammatory disorders, is that these conditions and their symptoms are initially triggered by something that is not “you”; but it results in your own immune system causing tissue inflammation and potential damage in some way.
+If we can find the right trigger and restore TOLERANCE, we may help slow down the disease process.
 Only one of the antigens used needs to work (even of thousands) to have a positive response.

-Procedure: Involves sublingual delivery of small amounts of fluid containing relevant antigens and a proportional amount of the enzyme needed.
+Procedure: Involves sublingual delivery of small amounts of fluid containing relevant antigens and a proportional amount of the enzyme needed [but not necessary].

 Antigens: Can include dead bacteria, fungi, foods, chemicals, plants, samples of tissue or bodily substances from you yourself, or various other things.

-Doses: Are so small they have never resulted in life-threatening reactions.
+Doses: Are so small they have not resulted in life-threatening reactions.
 The antigens are diluted often a trillion to one or further.
 They are sterilized.